 the disturbance limits given in Table 1 using the methods and procedures given in 9.1.

-or,
+or

 the dynamic frequency exclusion requirements given in 6.2.

-No later than 15 minutes after the last user data is sent, the unsymmetrical disturbances from the PLT port shall comply with the disturbance limits given in Table 1 between 150 kHz and 30 MHz using the methods and procedures given in 9.1.
+Without user data transmission, the unsymmetrical disturbances from the PLC port shall comply with the disturbance limits given in Table 1 between 150 kHz and 30 MHz using the methods and procedures given in 9.1.

-The maximum transmitted signal from the PLT port shall not exceed the maximum values given in Table 2 measured using the methods and procedures given in 9.2.
+The maximum transmitted signal from the PLC port shall not exceed the maximum values given in Table 2 measured using the methods and procedures given in 9.2.

-The PLT port shall implement a dynamic power control function for the purpose of minimising the probability of radio disturbance whilst still maintaining communication.
-The dynamic power control function shall be capable of reducing the output power by at least 30 dB from the maximum level given in Table 2 measured using the methods and procedures given in 9.2.
+The PLC port shall implement a dynamic power control function for the purpose of minimising the probability of radio disturbance whilst still maintaining communication.
+The dynamic power control function shall be capable of reducing the output power to the maximum levels given in Table 2 measured using the methods and procedures given in 9.2.

-In order to ensure the inherent symmetry of the PLT port it shall, in all operating conditions, comply with the disturbance limits given in Table 1 using the methods and procedures given in 9.4.
+In order to ensure the inherent symmetry of the PLC port it shall, in all operating conditions, comply with the disturbance limits given in Table 1 using the methods and procedures given in 9.4.